thinkswan/js-functional-programming-examples/README.md

 JavaScript treats functions as first-class citizens.
 This means you can assign them to variables, pass them as input, and receive them as ouput, just like you can a boolean, number, or string.

-Before continuing, we should define a couple of terms:
+Before continuing, we should define a few terms:

 - **Higher-order functions** return a new function.
 - **Closures** encapsulate state.